albertogg/albertogg.github.com/_drafts/error-client-and-server-don't-have-same-version.md

 2014/11/03 13:21:38 Error response from daemon: client and server don't have same version (client : 1.15, server: 1.14)
 ```

-or
+Or

 ```bash
 $ docker build -t my_containers .
 2014/11/03 13:13:06 Error: client and server don't have same version (client : 1.15, server: 1.14)
 ```

-You'll know an update of the Boot2docker image is needed:
+The solution to this error is to update the Boot2docker image using the provided
+CLI.

 ```bash
 $ boot2docker stop